How to Attract Candidates to Your Company

 How do you market a job to this type of audience?
 Use your company’s website, marketing materials, and social media accounts to promote your organization’s philanthropic projects.
 However, remember to be authentic about it.
 “Job seekers today are adept at assessing what your company’s values are and they can see through false marketing if you’re not actually doing philanthropy,” says Steele.

 A growing number of workers want opportunities to gain new skills, says Parminder Jassal, head of the Learn + Work Futures Group at the Institute for the Future.
 In fact, according to Monster’s State of the Recruiter Survey , 41% of Gen Z candidates say growth opportunities are most important to them when assessing a company’s culture during their job search.
 Another survey found that the number one factor millennials consider when starting a new job is adequate training.
-Thus, to attract top talent “your company has to offer options that combine work and learning,” Jassal says.
+Thus, to attract candidates to your company, “your company has to offer options that combine work and learning,” Jassal says.

 As you learn how to market a job and connect with prospective job candidates — whether through job fairs, social media, or conferences — talk about what employee training and career development opportunities your company offers, such as certification programs or funding for attending industry events.